(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See

-If you are curious about bond investing, read on to learn more about the topic.
-It’s important to understand the choice you’re making if you do decide to buy individual bonds or invest in bond funds.
+If you're curious about bond investing, read on to learn more about the topic.
+It’s important to understand the choice you're making if you decide to buy individual bonds or invest in bond funds.

 What Are Bonds?

 When you need cash to buy a home, or for unexpected expenses, you go to a lender and borrow money.
 Like you, businesses and government organizations sometimes need to borrow money.

 When an organization needs to borrow, they can go straight to the investment community and sell bonds to raise cash.

 Making Money From Bonds

 At the most basic level, you'll see a standard bond with terms dictating how income is paid based on a stated interest rate.

 Example: Company A needs to borrow $100,000 for a research project.
-They decide to sell 10 $10,000 bonds that bear interest at 3% annually, payable every six months until the principal is due, typically 10-20 years from the date the bond is issued.
+They decide to sell 10 $10,000 bonds bearing 3% interest annually, payable every six months until the principal is due, typically 10-20 years from the date the bond is issued.

 Example: Company B sells 10 $10,000 bonds at a discounted price of $9,000 per bond.
 Upon maturity of the bond, the company will pay the bondholder $10,000 for the bondholder's investment of $9,000.
 The investor's profit over the term of the bond is $1,000, or just over 11% over the life of the bond.